s4u/pgpverify-maven-plugin/src/site/markdown/keysmap-format.md

 Where

 - `groupId`           - groupId of Maven artifact, this field is required, but can be `*` for match any
-- `artifactId`        - artifactId of Maven artifact
+- `artifactId`        - artifactId of Maven artifact - optional
-- `packaging`         - packaging of Maven artifact, eg. `pom`, `jar`
+- `packaging`         - packaging of Maven artifact, eg. `pom`, `jar` - optional
-- `version`           - version of Maven artifact, this filed support Maven version range syntax
+- `version`           - version of Maven artifact, this filed support Maven version range syntax - optional
 - `pgpKeyFingerprint` - PGP key fingerprints in hex format which are allowed to sign artifact, multiple keys can be supplied separated by comma

 PGP keys special values
 ----------------------

-`pgpKey` field can contains multiple PGP fingerprints, separated by comma, each fingerprint must start with `0x`.
+`pgpKey` field can contains multiple PGP fingerprints, separated by a comma, each fingerprint must start with `0x`.
 Whitespace is allowed in hex fingerprint.

 `pgpKey` can also contain special values: